kni-neu/website-6120/_homeworks/homework-3.md

 * [Google Cloud Vertex Work](https://console.cloud.google.com/vertex-ai/workbench) with your Google Cloud credits.
 * [Google Colabs](https://colab.research.google.com/) with your Google Account

+You might find prototyping with Notebooks useful, but it is important that you submit a Python file and not a Notebook.

 -----
 #### submission instructions
 -----